Introduction

 }

-We just give our application a cool title and then provide the update logic and view logic to the runtime—which then figures out the rest!
+We just provide the update logic and view logic to the runtime—which then figures out the rest!

 The runtime is capable of inferring the types for the state and messages out of the type signatures of